A Family Trip to China – The Chabowski’s in Beijing

 Additionally, the LTL staff are available as a safety net if any issues come up.

 Given our initial skepticism about the assurances of safety in Beijing, we have been very pleasantly surprised that it really has proven to be a safe environment where we are comfortable allowing our 12 year old daughter travel unchaperoned around the city.

 This is a life skill we are not yet comfortable allowing her to develop in the United States.

 Learning Chinese as a Teenager 🙍♀️ Olympia’s Story

-This is the story of Olympia, who came to Beijing with her younger sister, Fabiola, at the start of 2018.
+This is the story of Olympia, who came to Beijing with her younger sister, Fabiola, to study Chinese with LTL.

 How About Beijing as a City?

 The excursions provided give students a preliminary understanding of Beijing culture, as well.

 A variety of trips and group activities both during the week and on Saturdays showcase Beijing, its environment, and other nearby sites.
 Organizing these trips on our own would have been much more difficult and tedious.

 Having LTL handle this part made our time in China that much easier and more convenient.